autay27/boccam/report.md

 - Elm is awesome but it's SO strict about always needing to handle errors perfectly, I really felt the downside of functional programming and strict typing systems when trying to develop the prototype quickly.
 At the same time, these errors were useful because you could nearly always trace back to the exact bit of code where something failed.
 - Testing was so hard, because Elm is really only set up to test functions _without_ side effects, but my thing needs to have either side effects or a simulation of them, for the nondeterminism.
 - Well, need to do the user evaluation thing, then I'll have a lot more to say..
+- Creating a full lesson plan / tutorials and examples using this interpreter (+ some kind of automatic feedback?)

 ## Future work
 what directions could a further full student project go

+- Designing a new simple+pedagogic concurrent programming language (or a videogame to teach it, with pseudocode) based on the findings, and implementing the interpreter
+- Implementing networking so that users can communicate between different devices using channels in the browser interpreter (e.g. for online games)

 # Bibliography